 - Set boundaries and know your limits and what you do and don’t stand for.

 - Consider what has worked and what hasn't in the past and present

 Are your boundaries blurred?

-A boundary that has become blurred for me, especially in 2019 was that of work life balance or what I call work life blend (more integrated and achievable).
-This is an area many of our clients find challenging and this is usually due from not setting clear guidelines of what you will and won’t accept.
-A boundary I have set is that I won’t (unless absolutely necessary) do work travel on a Sunday night and I won’t do 6am morning flights anymore.
-This will ensure I get my weekends not anticipating work travel from midday on a Sunday and by flying at night instead of early morning my energy is up and I’m more prepared to be in service to my clients the next day.
+A boundary that has become blurred for me, especially in 2019 was that of work-life balance or what I call work-life blend (more integrated and achievable).
+This is an area many of our clients find challenging, and this is usually due from not setting clear guidelines of what you will and won’t accept.
+A boundary I have set is that I won’t (unless absolutely necessary) do work travel on a Sunday night and I won’t do 6 am morning flights anymore.
+This will ensure I get my weekends not anticipating work travel from midday on a Sunday, and by flying at night instead of the early morning my energy is up, and I’m more prepared to be in service to my clients the next day.

 - This is all about your personal space and touch considerations.